 What does it cost to participate?

 Students will pay their regular Penn State tuition (in-state/out-of-state) as if they were at University Park.
-There is also a $500 program fee, beginning in Spring 2019.
+There is also a $500 program fee.
 We negotiate the housing contract once we have our enrollment figures determined.
-Penn State does not add any additional program fees.
 The remaining costs (transportation, food, entertainment, etc.) are, in large part, up to students.
 Those costs will vary with each individual student.
 Obviously, the total semester costs will be greater than what you pay at University Park, but you should think about it as an investment in your future.
 If you have ever dreamed of working in the entertainment business in some capacity, this may be your only opportunity to determine if that lifestyle is really for you.
 Many people, including hundreds of Penn State alumni, have thrived in Hollywood and have discovered lives beyond their wildest imagination.
 Others have not enjoyed it and moved away as soon as they could.
 The greatest advantage of a program like the Penn State Hollywood Program is that it provides you a chance to see what the business ire really like -- from the trenches -- and not as glamorized in fiction.
 It is a difficult business, but it also is one that opens up tremendous opportunities for people who are willing to work hard at it.